amarachigoodness74/portfolio/posts/git-and-git-workflows.md

 time: '~6mins'
 ---

 Git is an essential tool for developers, whether you are working solo or as part of a team.
-It’s a version control system that helps you track changes in your code, collaborate effectively, and maintain a history of your work.
+It is a version control system that helps you track changes in your code, collaborate effectively, and maintain a history of your work.
 Let’s dive into Git and its workflows in simple terms.

 ---